BMW X5 SUV - Reliability & safety

 BMW X5 reliability

-While it's too early to judge the X5's reliability, the BMW brand found itself languishing in 27th place out of 30 manufacturers in our 2020 Driver Power owner satisfaction survey.
-This was partly because 20.4% of owners reported at least one fault within the first year of ownership - although this score has steadily improved since 2018.
+The BMW brand found itself in 21st place out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey, although that's six places better than 2020.
+This was partly because nearly 20% of owners reported at least one fault within the first year of ownership - although this score has steadily improved since 2018.
 This will be a worry, but hopefully the X5 can help improve BMW's fortunes.

 We've already sampled BMW's latest Driving Assistant Professional pack and came away seriously impressed.
 You still need to steer, but the car alters its speed within a lane to keep pace with traffic, and if you come to a standstill the X5 can resume driving automatically within 30 seconds.
 We found it coped well with merging traffic, only faltering when a lane widened into two.
 It must have impressed the testers at Euro NCAP too, who gave the X5 a hefty five-star rating.